+7.1.
+To build upon work already commenced to gain understanding of the reasons for the reported gender pay gap the Trust will continue to encourage participation and uptake of the 'P2P Listening Service', engagement with MKUH Staff Equality Networks.

+7.2.
+Monitor:

-- 6.1.
-To build upon work already commenced to gain understanding of the reasons for the reported gender pay gap the Trust will continue to encourage participation and uptake of the 'P2P Listening Service', engagement with MKUH Staff Equality Networks, which are growing year-on-year. - 6.2.
-Monitor: - 6.2.1.
-Recruitment and Selection - 6.2.2.
-Progression and Talent Management - 6.2.3.
-Uptake and impact of Flexible Working - 6.2.4.
-Monitoring of Reward and Bonus Awards / allocations - 6.2.5.
-Workforce Race Equality Standard (WRES) results - 6.2.6.
-Workforce Disability Equality Standard (WDES) results - 6.3.
-The Trust will identify areas for focus internally and externally through e.g. Women in Technology and development of Divisional level Action plans - 6.4.
-Encouraging female career progression through coaching, mentoring and talent management programmes. - 6.5.
-Continue the roll-out of Chief Nurse Fellowships, which aim to provide coaching, mentoring and leadership opportunities to our predominately female workforce, specifically focusing on BAME employees. - 6.6.
-Continued support and development of Staff Equality Networks: - 6.6.1.
-Black, Asian and Minority Ethnic - 6.6.2.
-Staff Ability - 6.6.3.
-Faith and Belief - 6.6.4.
-Pride @MKUH - 6.6.5.
-Women's Network - 6.6.6.
-Generational - 6.6.7.
-Carers - 6.6.8.
-Armed Forces - 6.7.
-Continue to regularly review Flexible Working Policies and Employee Passports to explore and offer a range of flexible working options of benefit to female colleagues.
-This will enable pay gaps to close through continuity of paid employment. - 6.8.
-Reporting on Gender and wider Equality and Diversity data, engaging with the Women's Network on co-produced action plans.
+- 7.2.1.
+Recruitment and Selection - 7.2.2.
+Progression and Talent Management - 7.2.3.
+Uptake and impact of Flexible Working - 7.2.4.
+Monitoring of Reward and Bonus Awards / allocations - 7.2.5.
+Workforce Race Equality Standard (WRES) results - 7.2.6.
+Workforce Disability Equality Standard (WDES) results - 7.3.
+The Trust will identify areas for focus internally and externally through e.g. Women in Technology and development of Divisional level Action plans - 7.4.
+Encouraging female career progression through coaching and mentoring and Positive Action initiatives - 7.5.
+Continued support and development of Staff Equality Networks: - 7.5.1.
+Black, Asian and Minority Ethnic - 7.5.2.
+Staff Ability - 7.5.3.
+Faith and Belief - 7.5.4.
+Pride @MKUH - 7.5.5.
+Women's Network - 7.5.6.
+Armed Forces Network - 7.6.
+Review Flexible Working Policies and Employee Passports to explore and offer a range of flexible working options of benefit to female colleagues.
+This will enable pay gaps to close through continuity of paid employment. - 7.7.
+Reporting on Gender and wider Equality and Diversity data - 7.8.
+Continue to offer internal and external senior management and leadership development programmes for all managers and monitor their uptake by protected characteristics.

-- 6.9.
-Continue to offer internal and external senior management and leadership development programmes for all managers and monitor their uptake by protected characteristics. - 6.10.
-Provide oversight and assurance of delivery of the Trust's Equality, Diversity and Inclusion agenda through the Workforce Strategy, Workforce Board and to the Trust Board as delegated through the Workforce and Development Assurance Committee
+- 7.9.
+Provide oversight and assurance of delivery of the Trust's Equality, Diversity and Inclusion agenda through the Workforce Strategy, Workforce Board and to the Trust Board as delegated through the Workforce and Development Assurance Committee - 7.10.
+Share gender pay gap results with the Women's Network and co-produce an action plan.